HeroesToolChest/heroes-data2/README.md

 There can be multiple "patch" versions in a row.
 Creating the "full" JSON file requires that the [json patch apply](https://github.com/HeroesToolChest/HeroesDataParser#json-patch-apply) command be run multiple times, starting from the `root-version`.

-The `map` directories contain directories of the battlegrounds, each with JSON files in the "patch" form.
+The `maps` directories contain directories of the battlegrounds, each with JSON files in the "patch" form.
 The JSON patch is created from the "full" base JSON files of the same version (not a previous version).
 These patch files represent the differences between that battleground and the base JSON files.

 For each base JSON file, there should be a battleground patch file, except for the `gamestrings_mapdata_*.json` files.
 If there is no patch file, there are no differences.
 If a battleground directory contains no patches then that battleground directory will not exist.
 Battleground directory names are derived from the `normalizedId` property in the `mapdata_*.json` data files.